Wahhabism: Views on modernity

 In opposition to the Taqlid doctrine, Wahhabi scholars advocated the proof-evaluation theory which believes in the continuous appearance of absolute Mujtahids (Mujtahid Mutlaq) and claims an 'Ijma (scholarly consensus) that the doors of Ijtihad remain always open.
 This juristic approach had enabled flexibility in response of Wahhabi legal bodies to modernity.
 These include the encouragement of mass-media like television, internet, etc. to promote virtue.
 Internet would be made publicly accessible to Saudi citizens as early as 1997.
-In 2000 fatwa on the internet, Grand Mufti ʿAbd al-ʿAzīz Āal al-Shaykh explains: "In my opinion, the Internet is both a blessing and a curse at one and the same time.
-It is a blessing as long as it used for doing God's will, commanding good and forbidding wrong.
-However, it is liable to be evil when it aggravates God..
-I call our leaders.. to impose Internet studies primarily in schools and among society."
+In 2000 fatwa on the internet, Grand Mufti ʿAbd al-ʿAzīz Āal al-Shaykh explains:

 In the financial sector, Wahhabi approach is based on Islamic economics.
 Islamic banking system is encouraged and digital transactions like credit cards have been sanctioned.
 Employing the results from observatories to sight the monthly Crescent moon is today permitted and preferred by the clerics.
 In the medical field, various fatwas legalising novel procedures like corneal transplant, autopsies, organ donations, etc. have been issued.
 In marital and gender-related issues, divorce is encouraged for incompitable marriages.
 On the issues of birth control, abortions and family planning, the legal bodies are conservative and generally prohibit them, viewing them as a contrary to Qur'anic commandments and Islamic principles to raise Muslim population.
 However, family planning measures are permitted in certain scenarios, wherein the legal principles of necessity are applicable.
-Board of Senior Ulema (BSU) states in a 1976 Fatwa:"Birth control and contraception, due to fear of want (khishyat al-imlāq) are prohibited, since God guaranties the sustenance of His creatures.
-However, if birth control comes to avoid harm to the woman... or in cases in which both spouses agree that it is in their best welfare to prevent or postpone a pregnancy, then birth control is permitted."
+The Board of Senior Ulema (BSU) stated in a 1976 fatwa: